COVESA/vsomeip/test/network_tests/shutdown_tests/shutdown_test.md

 ### Different scenarios for local communication covered in TCP and UDS

-1. Routingmanagerd (Host), Client and Service
+Routingmanagerd (Host), Client and Service
-2. Client (Host) and Service
-3. Service (Host) and Client